andy-byers/CalicoDB/doc/doc.md

 ### Slices
 The `Bucket::*()` methods above accept keys and values as `calicodb::Slice` objects.
 `calicodb::Slice` is used to represent an unowned pointer to `char` and a length.
-Slices can be created from C-style strings, `CALICODB_STRING`, or directly from a pointer and a length.
+Slices can be created from C-style strings, `CALICODB_STRING`, or directly from their constituent parts.
 `CALICODB_STRING`, the user-facing string type used by CalicoDB, defaults to `std::string`, but can be redefined if necessary.

 ```C++